0

 Housing costs in Millstone are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Millstone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Millstone is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Millstone is a borough of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Millstone who work in healthcare (19.05%), maintenance occupations (11.20%), and teaching (7.00%).

 Also of interest is that Millstone has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Millstone is a great place for families with children to consider.
 First of all, many other families with children live here, making Millstone a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Millstone has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Millstone’s overall crime rate is lower than average for the country.
+Finally, Millstone’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Millstone, however, the average commute to work is quite long.
 On average, people spend 32.01 minutes each day getting to work, which is significantly higher than the national average.